kenzo0111/WBIMPS-CNSC/USER_MANUAL.md

 **View Stock In History:**

 - See all stock receipt transactions
-- Filter by date, product, or supplier
+- Filter by date, item, or supplier
 - Export to Excel for reporting

 #### 6.4.4 Stock Out (Issuing Stock)